 Lead executing agency: Ministry of Social Welfare

-Until today 40 of Bangladesh’s 64 districts are affected by the impacts of climate change.
-It is estimated that about six million people have already migrated as a result of climate change.
-A particularly high proportion of migrants are found in the divisional capitals of Khulna and Rajshahi.
-To date, no needs-oriented measures have been undertaken to improve the living conditions of the climate migrants there.
+In Bangladesh, 40 out of 64 districts are affected by the impacts of climate change.
+It is estimated that six million people have already migrated as a result of weather and climate change.
+The divisional capitals of Khulna and Rajshah in particular have a very high proportion of migrants: approximately 70 per cent of slum dwellers there are migrants.
+However, there are currently no measures in place in Bangladesh that are geared to improving the living conditions of climate migrants.

 The living conditions of climate migrants have improved in selected settlements in the partner cities of Barisal, Khulna, Rajshahi, Satkhira and Sirajganj as a result of needs-based measures.

 The project, which is part of the special initiative Tackling the Root Causes of Displacement, Reintegrating Refugees, operates in four areas of activity to improve the living conditions of climate migrants in the partner cities.

 - In the first area, the project supports slum dwellers in expressing their needs and developing suitable measures in collaboration with municipal authorities to improve living conditions in the slums.

 - The second area of activity comprises training courses to enable people living in slums to develop employable skills and gain access to the city’s labour market.
 The project also offers a job placement programme and additional courses for people wanting to start their own businesses.

 - A further area of activity improves access to financing opportunities.
 The instrument of microfinance was devised in Bangladesh, and therefore does not need to be introduced.
 Nevertheless, access to financing opportunities is currently limited; the project is working to reduce barriers.